 Research is the key to tender success

-As previously stated, most of your effort should go into getting the lay of the land before preparing and submitting your tender document.
-I mentor business owners to call upon their detective skills; gather up all the clues until you have a clear picture of what you are dealing with.
+Most of your effort should go into getting the lay of the land before preparing and submitting your tender application.
+I mentor business owners to gather as much information as possible to ensure they have a clear picture of what they are dealing with.

 First up, you’ll need to identify who the decision makers and influencers are and what makes them tick.
 Key players will include: